jstemerdink/EPi.Libraries.FavIcons/README.md

 ```

-Add [ImageResizer](EPi.Libraries.Favicons.ImageResizer/README.md) package to your solution or create your own resizing service.
+Add [ImageResizer](EPi.Libraries.Favicons.ImageResizer/README.md) package to your solution

+OR

+Add [ImageProcessor](EPi.Libraries.Favicons.ImageProcessor/README.md) package to your solution

+OR

+Create your own resizing service.

 *You can create your own service by implementing IResizeService or ResizeServiceBase*

-Add the following to your header in your _Root.cshtml file to render the markup:
+Add the following to your header to render the markup:

 ```
 @{